Atanas Bogoev M.D. and Maria Cholakova

 Are eyes organs?

-Yes, eyes are sensory organs responsible for detecting light and sending visual information to the brain.
-The eye is made up of many different parts, including the cornea, iris, pupil, lens, retina, and optic nerve, all of which work together to form visual signals that the brain could understand.
+Yes, eyes are sensory organs that detect light and send visual information to the brain.
+The eye is made up of many different parts.
+The cornea, iris, pupil, lens, retina, and optic nerve work together to form visual signals the brain can understand.

 How do eyes see color?